 Leptospires are coiled, thin, highly motile organisms that have hooked ends and two periplasmic flagella, with polar extrusions from the cytoplasmic membrane that are responsible for motility (Fig. 179-2).
 These organisms are 6–20 μm long and ~0.1 μm wide; they stain poorly but can be seen microscopically by dark-field examination and after silver impregnation staining of tissues.
 Leptospires require special media and conditions for growth; it may take weeks to months for cultures to become positive.

 Transmission electron microscopic image of Leptospira interrogans invading equine conjunctival tissue.
 (Image kindly provided by Dr. J. E. Nally, National Animal Disease Center, U.S. Department of Agriculture, Ames, IA.)

-Leptospirosis has a worldwide distribution but occurs most commonly in the tropics and subtropics because the climate and occasionally poor hygienic conditions favor the pathogen’s survival and distribution.
-In most ...
+Leptospirosis has a worldwide distribution but occurs most commonly in the tropics and subtropics because the climate and occasionally poor hygienic conditions favor the pathogen’s survival and ...